Sewing Contractors

 Products Produced

-For the aircraft industry, sewing contractors produce items including: ground service covers, blankets carpet, and seating.
-For industries such as amusement parks, retail stores, and banks, they make products such as courier bag, transit bags, and security bags.
+For the aircraft industry, sewing contractors produce items including: ground service covers, blankets, carpet, and seating.
+For industries such as amusement parks, retail stores, and banks, they make products such as courier bags, transit bags, and security bags.

 In addition, contractors produce a wide variety of more general fabric products, including: custom bags, pouches, soft luggage, protective covers and unfitted protective covers.